ethereumdegen/discriminant_ord_eq/README.md

 ```

-and it will effecively be the same as adding all this:
+and it will effectively be the same as adding all this:

 ```